mas3/SynEditHighlighterPukiWiki/README.md

 ### Componentization

+1. Add the project directory to the IDE's library path
-1. Open SynEditHighlighterPukiWiki.dproj
+2. Open SynEditHighlighterPukiWiki.dproj
-2. Install SynEditHighlighterPukiWiki.bpl
+3. Install SynEditHighlighterPukiWiki.bpl
-3. Place the TSynPukiWikiSyn component from the Tool Palette on the form
+4. Place the TSynPukiWikiSyn component from the Tool Palette on the form
-4. In the Object Inspector, assign the TSynPukiWikiSyn component to the Highlighter property of the SynEdit
+5. In the Object Inspector, assign the TSynPukiWikiSyn component to the Highlighter property of the SynEdit